GRADUATE RECORD EXAMINATION (GRE)

 The writing section of the GRE is meant to measure your analytical reasoning, organization, and analysis skills.
 The two essays include an issue essay and an argument essay.
 There are no right or wrong answers to the essay questions, and the essays will be read and scored by 2 (and possibly 3) readers.
 For more information about the essay section, and for writing tips, go to the essay tutorial section.

 |Verbal Reasoning||Two sections each with 20 questions, 30 minutes for each section

 Each section includes a mix of reading comprehension question, text completion, and sentence equivalence questions.
-Reading comprehension questions are either single answer, multiple answers, or select in passage, while text completion questions will have either one, two, or three blanks.
+Reading comprehension questions are either single answer, multiple answers, in passage, while text completion questions will have either one, two, or three blanks.
 For more information on each of these question types, please see that tutorial section.